sebpy/P13_projet_final/README.md

 ## Prerequisites

-- Python 3.6
+- Python 3 last
-- Flask
+- Flask last
-- Sqlite database
+- Sqlite3 last
-- nginx
+- nginx last
 - All the other required modules are in the requirements.txt file to install before launching the app.